Penrose limit for holographic duals of $ J\bar{T} $ deformations: Analysis and results

 where, $ E_S(\sim i \partial_t) $ is the classical energy of the string that stands for the conformal dimension ($ \Delta $) of the operator in the dual CFT$ _2 $.
 On the other hand, $ J (\sim -i \partial_{\Psi})$ is the $ R $- charge in terms of CFT$ _2 $ d.o.f. such that the operators satisfy the BPS bound $ \Delta \geq J $.

 The sigma model describing (semi)classical strings propagating over the pp wave geometry (\ref{e8}) is given by,

-where the bosonic part of the Lagrangian density could be formally expressed as\footnote{At the level of the sigma model, the NS-NS contribution appears to be a total derivative term which therefore can be ignored in the strict pp wave limit.},
+where the bosonic part of the Lagrangian density is given by\footnote{At the level of the sigma model, the NS-NS contribution appears to be a total derivative term which therefore can be ignored in the strict pp wave limit.},

 Here, $ \mathfrak{h}^{\alpha \beta}=\sqrt{-\det\zeta_{\alpha \beta}}~\zeta^{\alpha \beta} $ where $ \zeta_{\alpha \beta} $ is the 2D world-sheet metric.
 On the other hand, $ \varepsilon^{\alpha \beta} $ is the 2D Levi-Civita symbol with the convention $ \varepsilon^{\tau \sigma}=-\varepsilon^{\sigma \tau} =1$.